boetiusj/hugo/content/pages/interior-painter-kansas-city.md

 - The [right colors](/chameleon-colors/) help create the mood you're after
 - [Kitchen cabinets](/cabinet-painting/) can also be freshened up

-> The cost for painting in Kansas City? $840 per day per painter.

 ### The Interior Paint Process

 - Set up a tidy, out-of-the-way work area